-Axxcess Platform Announces Partnership With HJ Sims
+Axxcess Platform Announces Partnership With Hj Sims

-FAIRFIELD, Conn., Oct.
-1, 2019 /PRNewswire/ -- Axxcess Platform (Axxcess), an enterprise turnkey asset management platform, announced today a partnership with HJ Sims, a privately held investment bank and wealth management firm headquartered in Fairfield, CT.
+CARLSBAD, Calif., Oct.
+1, 2019 /PRNewswire/ -- The Axxcess Platform ("Platform"), an enterprise turnkey asset management platform, announced today a partnership with HJ Sims, a privately held investment bank and wealth management firm headquartered in Fairfield, CT.
 HJ Sims and Axxcess have partnered to deliver a suite of portfolio management technology for the HJ Sims private client wealth management team.

 "We are thrilled about partnering with HJ Sims to equip their team with our asset management solution to help them continue to deliver a rich client experience.
 We are confident the HJ Sims team will find incredible value in our platform, which offers the tools and resources needed in one technology stack, further optimizing their client management approach," says Michael Seid, CEO of Axxcess.